-Students who transfer 60-89 credits at initial transfer (or an Associate's degree) automatically waive one 'W' course.
+Students who transfer 60-89 credits at initial transfer, or an associate degree, automatically waive one 'W' course.
 Students who transfer 90 or more credits at initial transfer automatically waive two 'W' courses.
-All SCSU students must complete at least one W at Southern to graduate.
+Students who transfer with a previously completed bachelor’s degree waive all ‘W’ courses.

-Students who believe they qualify for an additional W waiver must complete and submit the W waiver application with relevant documentation to email@example.com.
-The application and additional information is available at: https://inside.southernct.edu/writing-center/undergraduate/w-courses.
+Students who believe they qualify for an additional W waiver must complete and submit the W waiver application with relevant documentation available at: https://inside.southernct.edu/writing-center/undergraduate/w-courses.

 The University requires a minimum cumulative Grade Point Average (GPA) of 2.0 to earn an undergraduate degree or certificate.
-Bachelor's degree programs require a minimum of 120-credits overall.
-Transfer students seeking a degree must complete a minimum of 30 credits at Southern, or at least 25 percent if enrolled in a certificate program.
+Some programs may have a higher cumulative GPA requirement for graduation.

 Students should be acquainted with the program requirements for their catalog year.Students are responsible for fulfilling the specific requirements for their program and maintaining regular contact with their academic adviser.
 The department chairperson has the authority to waive or provide substitute course work for departmental requirements.
 Students in programs leading to licensure or certification should also be aware that additional requirements may be imposed by outside licensing or accrediting agencies.
 A plan of study may be subject to revision to reflect such additional requirements.